Stress and Parkinson’s Disease Go Hand-In-Hand

-Stress is a primary instigator of the many symptoms associated with Parkinsons Disease.
+Dealing with stress is a primary instigator of the many symptoms associated with Parkinsons Disease.
 A practical and powerful way to reduce stress is to become more mindful.
 Mindfulness simply means that we live in the moment rather than in the past or the future.

-Connection between Stress and Parkinson’s Symptoms
+Dealing with Stress and Parkinson’s

 After five years of research on the various factors and conditions that cause Parkinson’s one conclusion is definitive.
 A wide variety of factors can potentially contribute to whatever symptoms you may be experiencing in the moment.
 These factors range from exposure to dangerous toxins to unresolved trauma, to critters in the form of bacteria, viruses and fungus and finally to the enduring effects of stress.
 To make matters even more complicated, most people confront several confounding factors that work in combination to feed the symptoms.

 Among all of the factors that are implicated in symptoms associated with Parkinson’s Disease the most critical is stress.
 When people experience stress, their symptoms get much worse.
 When stress is under control, their symptoms subside.
 Everyone I have interviewed – and we are talking hundreds and hundreds of people with Parkinson’s – confirms the powerful link between stress and presentation of symptoms.

 To participate in the Parkinsons Recovery Mindfulness Program, click on the picture of the girl below who is fishing mindfully.

 Everyone with Parkinson’s wants sustained relief from symptoms.
 How is this goal accomplished?